steview-d/drinks-db/README.md

 Despite my struggles with Materialize, I was still able to produce a fully responsive site that works and displays well across all the most popular browsers and devices.

 #### Color Scheme
-For the color scheme, I initially went with a neon 80's style look, until I realised it looked more like a Myspace page from the mid 2000's.
+For the color scheme, I initially went with a neon 80's style look, but it ended up looking more like a Myspace page from the mid 2000's.
 Instead, I went with a simple black and white approach, injecting color via the drink cards and labels.
 I did keep one neon effect, limiting it's use to the landing page, nav bar, and drink card links.

 #### Typography
 Fonts were kept to a minimum.